An Easy Stuffed Pepper Casserole Recipe that is so yummy! A healthy dinner that is made in one pan in under an hour! Gluten free & delicious.

 How to Make Stuffed Pepper Casserole

-- In a skillet or dutch oven, saute garlic, onion, peppers, and beef in olive oil for 10 minutes.
+- Saute garlic, onion, peppers, and beef in olive oil for 10 minutes.

 - Then pour in the tomato sauce, tomatoes, salt, pepper, oregano, basil, rice, and beef broth.
 Stir to combine.